 The best coke jaw remedies are seeking treatment and embracing the advantages of drug rehab.
 Rather than making an attempt at detoxing on your own, it’s far better to get help from professionals like the team at Restore Detox Centers.

 We know how hard it can be to break free from addiction to cocaine and other drugs.
 Side effects of cocaine use like involuntary jaw movements can be troubling, but not nearly as troubling as the impacts on your personal life and overall health.

 That’s why seeking professional help — and perhaps even finding solace in the power of Cocaine Anonymous — can change your life by helping you get the resources and motivation you need to stop the cycle of addiction and get back to a more fulfilling, healthy life.

 If you’re dealing with a cocaine problem, we want to help.
 Contact Restore Detox Centers today to learn more about how we can help you handle your addiction and stay drug-free.

 Find a Detox Center

 As you can tell, there are several signs and symptoms of cocaine abuse.
-Things like deteriorating teeth, mood swings, and bizarre behavior may be signs that someone you love is using.
+Things like deteriorating teeth, mood swings, increased alcohol intake, and bizarre behavior may be signs that someone you love is using.

 And, remember, if you find yourself addicted to cocaine, watch out for the symptoms of health decline.
 If you asked yourself, what is coke jaw, we hope this article helped you understand how to spot the signs and symptoms.

-If you or someone you care for has an addiction, it may be time to find a detox center.
+If you or someone you care for has an addiction, it may be time to find a detox center that can help with treatment for both drugs and alcohol.
 At Restore Detox Centers, we are here to get you the help you need.
 Do not hesitate to contact us today and take your first step to treatment.